awsdocs/aws-private-ca-user-guide/doc_source/UsingTemplates.md

 # Understanding certificate templates<a name="UsingTemplates"></a>

-ACM Private CA uses configuration templates to issue both CA certificates and end\-entity certificates\.
+AWS Private CA uses configuration templates to issue both CA certificates and end\-entity certificates\.
 When you issue a CA certificate from the PCA console, the appropriate root or subordinate CA certificate template is applied automatically\.

 If you use the CLI or API to issue a certificate, you can supply a template ARN as a parameter to the `IssueCertificate` action\.
 If you provide no ARN, then the `EndEntityCertificate/V1` template is applied by default\.
-For more information, see the [IssueCertificate](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_IssueCertificate.html) API and [issue\-certificate](https://docs.aws.amazon.com/cli/latest/reference/acm-pca/issue-certificate.html) command documentation\.
+For more information, see the [IssueCertificate](https://docs.aws.amazon.com/privateca/latest/APIReference/API_IssueCertificate.html) API and [issue\-certificate](https://docs.aws.amazon.com/cli/latest/reference/acm-pca/issue-certificate.html) command documentation\.

 **Note**
 AWS Certificate Manager \(ACM\) users with cross\-account shared access to a private CA can issue managed certificates that are signed by the CA\.
 Cross\-account issuers are constrained by a resource\-based policy and have access only to the following end\-entity certificate templates: